-"kine!"
 This is also the case in Grozny.
 The Grozny works can truly be called Soviet works as everything was burned down by the bandits during the civil war.
-Now the powerful works have been restored, and they are known on the world market for the benies they are the Pailways have been constructed. zine they produce.
+Now the powerful works have been restored, and they are known on the world market for the benzine they produce.
 Railways have been constructed.
 New villages are being built which resemble the small towns of Switzerland.
-Windows glisten in the sunshine, woman and children promenade the cheerlocal Ivanovo-Voznessensk Soviet.
+Windows glisten in the sunshine, woman and children promenade the cheerful, sunny streets.

 Here is the local Ivanovo-Voznessensk Soviet.
 We are taken out to see a new workers' town.
 It is built on European lines; the streets are cut straight, rows of trees are planted.
 In about two years the town will be like a garden.
 Further, we went from Orekhovo-Zuevo back to Donbas, the mining district, and the Urals, the metallurgical district.
 Everywhere new, light, workers' towns are in construction and a new cultured Soviet worker is developing.

-Ideas are determined by environment
+Ideas are determined by environment.